marknelsonengineer/empire/API_DESIGN.md

 - How do you create mock worlds for testing?
     - How will we test multiple world sizes?
 How will we test creating and destroying a world?
-        - To achieve optimal performance, we'd hardcode configuration (for example).
+        - To achieve optimal performance, we are hardcoding the configuration.
           But this sacrifices a lot of unit testing capabilities.
-          Therefore, we will make a testability-over-performance tradeoff and make configuration dynamic.
+          Therefore, we will need to make a set of configuration files for testing.
         - empire::Singleton will have an `erase()` method which will destroy it and allow it to be recreated.
 - You loose control of initializations